jfgarnicam30/FFN_advance/Parallels/parallel2/Readme.md

 ### Data preparation
 Let us say that the training process needs three steps to be carried out.
 These are `compute_partitions.py`, `build_coordinates.py` and `train.py`.
 If read the main README on the FFN repository you will realize the next requirements by each stage:

 **compute_partitions**: It requires a `.hdf5` file with the groundtruth of the data with which the training process will be done.
 To create this file, check the jupyter notebook called `create_hdf5_files.ipynb`.
 This notebook contains several scripts to create .hdf5 files.
-The description of theses scripts is in the same notebook.
+The description of these scripts is in the same notebook.
 Keep in mind next important factors:

 - The groundtruth background must be white while the segmentation areas must be black (or in a gray-scale, if you have several objects).
 - Data type of the images in the groundtruth must be uint8.
 - The name of the dictionary that contains the groundtruth data set should be called `stack` (to keep concordance with the FFN data names).

-compute_partitions do not take to much time running, approximately 50 minutes to run on the full data set (24 Gb spited int 192 sub-volumes).
+compute_partitions do not take too much time running, approximately 50 minutes to run on the full data set (24 Gb spited into 192 sub-volumes).
 The output of this script is a `.h5` file .
 In our case, we got 192 `.h5` files one per each grundtruth file.
 To launch 192 groundtruth files through `compute_partitions.py` script, there are two scripts, `jobscript_compute_partitions.sh` which function is establishing the requirements to IBEX and call the second script `script_compute.py`.
 This last script performs the invocation of `compute_partitions.py` on **all the groundtruth files.**

 **build_coordinates:** It requires a Tensorflow vector with coordinates which is provided by `compute_partitions.py`.
 Therefore, the `.h5` file from `compute_partitions.py` will be the input of `biuld_coordinates.py`.
 In our case, this script took around of 7 days running through 32 sub-volumes.
 This means that this stage (stage 2) is the most time consuming.